bushed/NettyServer/README.md

 ------------

 You should use Apache Ant to build project.
 Build.xml placed in `/ant`.
-You can just run ant in this directory to build and run project  - or - use the following commands:
+You can just run ant in this directory to build and run project  - or - use see command list:

-* `ant compile` -- To compile.
+* `ant compile` -- To compile only.
-* `ant build.jar` -- To create a jar-file
+* `ant build.jar` -- To compile and create a jar-file.
-* `ant run` -- to run program.
-Notice that folder `/build` will be owerrited
+* `ant` or `ant run` -- compile, build jar and run the program with default settings.
+Notice that folder `/build` will be owerrited.
+Default settings for ant build project:
+* [Port = 3000]
+Edit default settings right in build.xml.
+See line `<property name="port" value="3000"/>`

 To build project without Ant
 Summary: